kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ([`minimumGracePeriodInSeconds`][min-gracePeriodInSeconds])
 * 2 seconds if the previous value is < 2

-A side effect of this behavior is that killing a pod with sidecar containers can take in the worst case, approximately: `pod.TerminationGracePeriodSeconds * 3 + 2 * 2` seconds, compared to `pod.TerminationGracePeriodSeconds + 2` seconds without sidecar containers.
+A side effect of this behaviour is that killing a pod with sidecar containers can take in the worst case, approximately: `pod.TerminationGracePeriodSeconds * 3 + 2 * 2` seconds, compared to `pod.TerminationGracePeriodSeconds + 2` seconds without sidecar containers.

-This behavior is because in the PR implementation the `gracePeriodOverride` is being used when [calling `killContainer()`][kill-container-param] to specify the time left to kill the containers.
+This behaviour is because in the PR implementation the `gracePeriodOverride` is being used when [calling `killContainer()`][kill-container-param] to specify the time left to kill the containers.
 However, in `KillContainer()` the preStop hooks are run [here][kill-container-preStop] using the `gracePeriod` variable defined [here][kill-container-gracePeriod], which ignores the `gracePeriodOverride` param for the `killContainer()` function.
 That parameter